Creating great content is time-consuming, expensive and difficult for most website owners.

 And, of course, they put their business at number one on the list.

-Then they reached out to the places and venues on the list to mention their inclusion; with the hope of striking up a conversation or backlink.
+Then they reached out to the places and venues on the list to mention their inclusion, hoping to strike up a conversation or backlink.

-Curated content lists are where you write a page on your website and summarise and comment on a list of other website articles.
+A curated content list is a type of content where you write a page on your website and summarise and comment on a list of other website articles.

-You simply add your unique opinion and commentary on what others have written.
+You express your unique opinion and commentary on what others have written in your content.